KaniDump/BA-ScenarioConverter/README.md

 A desktop UI application to streamline localization workflows for Blue Archive scenario scripts.
 The converter supports:

 - EN → JP: Overwrite Japanese script fields with English translations.
-- JP → JP: Migrate old-format Japanese scripts to a new and update data.
+- JP → JP: Migrate old-format Japanese scripts to a new and updated data.

 ## 🚀 Features
 - One‑click conversion of individual JSON files.